paolo-hub/Italian-AdGuard-Whitelist/README.md

 ## Overview

-This repository provides a comprehensive whitelist of Italian domains, formatted for compatibility with AdGuard DNS.
-All main domains and subdomains are allowed, ensuring full access to essential Italian websites across news, e-commerce, services, and more.
+This repository provides a comprehensive whitelist of the top 2500 most visited and trusted Italian domains, formatted for AdGuard DNS.
+The list includes syntax to allow both main domains and subdomains, enhancing browsing efficiency and ensuring seamless access to reliable Italian websites.

 ## Download